D-kit/mvn-nexus-publisher/README.md

 2. settings.xml should be with user and password for given repo-id
 3. tmp folder will be used to store temporary files.
+4. Be sure that maven (mvn) is installed and available from command line (in PATH$)
-4. In order to publish all project dependencies just call
+5. In order to publish all project dependencies just call

 ```$ java -jar mvn-nexus-publisher-0.1.0-standalone.jar <classpath-file> <path-to-settings.xml> <repo-id> <repo-uri> <tmp-folder>```